jverzani/CalculusWithJulia.jl/markdown/derivatives/curve_sketching.md

 At $c$, $f'(c) = 0$ and $f''(c) = 1 + c^2$.
 Is $(c,f(c))$ a relative maximum? ($f$ is a "nice" function.)

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["No, it is a relative minimum", "No,
+CalculusWithJulia.WeaveSupport.Radioq(["Yes", "No, the second derivative te
- the second derivative test is possibly inconclusive", "Yes"], 1, "", nothi
+st is possibly inconclusive", "No, it is a relative minimum"], 3, "", nothi
-ng, [1, 2, 3], ["No, it is a relative minimum", "No, the second derivative
+ng, [1, 2, 3], ["Yes", "No, the second derivative test is possibly inconclu
-test is possibly inconclusive", "Yes"], "", false)
+sive", "No, it is a relative minimum"], "", false)
 ````